3GP Recovery

 Non sequential recording

 An issue with several cameras is that the data is not recorded onto the memory chip sequentially.
 This is because the moov segment can only be created when the mdat segment is complete.
-The approach is to record the segements as ftyp-mdat-moov with each segment on a cluster boundary.
+The approach is to record the segments as ftyp-mdat-moov with each segment on a cluster boundary.
 The FAT on the disk can then be changed to that logically the data is ftyp-moov-mdat.
 However, when files are deleted, this modified FAT is lost and recovery difficult.
 Fortunately, CnW Recovery defragmentation software detects this pattern and corrects the files, allowing for very successful recovery.

 User support